Unit 1 Homework 2 Expressions And Operations

 Simplifying Algebraic Expressions

 Simplifying an expression means rewriting it in its most concise and efficient form, without changing its value.
-This primarily involves combining like terms.
-Like terms are terms that have the same variables raised to the same powers.
-For example, 3x and 5x are like terms, but 3x and 3x² are not.
+Day to day, this primarily involves combining like terms.
+So naturally, Like terms are terms that have the same variables raised to the same powers.
+Take this: 3x and 5x are like terms, but 3x and 3x² are not.

 Steps to Simplify: